Transia-RnD/xrpld-publisher/ts/README.md

 # XRPLD Publisher

-The XRPLD Publisher is a Python library that provides functionality for managing and publishing XRPL validator lists (VLs).
+The XRPLD Publisher is a JavaScript/TypeScript library that provides functionality for managing and publishing XRPL validator lists (VLs).
 It includes a client for interacting with the XRPLD Publisher API and a client for managing validator keys and generating VL manifests.

 ## Installation